 Period of Study.
-For the current Index of Economic Freedom, scores are generally based on data for the period covering the second half of 2020 through the first half of 2021.
-To the extent possible, the information considered for each variable was current as of June 30, 2021.
-It is important to understand, however, that some component scores are based on historical information.
-For example, the monetary freedom component uses a three-year weighted average rate of inflation from January 1, 2018, through December 31, 2020.
+Scores for the 2023 Index of Economic Freedom are generally based on data for the period covering the second half of 2021 through the first half of 2022.
+To the extent possible, the information considered for each variable was current as of June 30, 2022.
+It should be noted, however, that some component scores are based on historical information.
+For example, the monetary freedom component uses a three-year weighted average rate of inflation from January 1, 2019, through December 31, 2021.

 Equal Weight.
 In the Index of Economic Freedom, the 12 components of economic freedom are weighted equally so that the overall score will not be biased toward any one component or policy direction.
-It is obvious that the 12 economic freedoms interact, but the exact mechanisms of this interaction are not clearly definable: Is a minimum threshold for each one essential?
+The 12 economic freedoms obviously interact, but the exact mechanisms of this interaction are not clearly definable: Is a minimum threshold for each one essential?
 Is it possible for one to maximize if others are minimized?
-Are they dependent or exclusive, complements or supplements?
+Are they dependent or exclusive, complementary or supplementary?

-These are valid questions, but they are beyond the scope of our fundamental mission.
-The purpose of the Index of Economic Freedom is to reflect the economic and entrepreneurial environment in every country studied in as balanced a way as possible.
-The Index has never been designed specifically to explain economic growth or any other dependent variable; that is ably done by researchers elsewhere.
+These questions, while valid, are beyond the scope of our fundamental mission.
+The Index of Economic Freedom is designed to reflect the economic and entrepreneurial environment in every country studied in as balanced a way as possible, not specifically to explain economic growth or any other dependent variable; that is ably done by researchers elsewhere.
 The raw data for each component are provided so that others can study, weight, and integrate as they see fit.

 Using the Most Currently Available Information.
-Analyzing economic freedom annually enables the Index to include the most recent information as it becomes available country by country.
-A data cutoff date is used so that all countries are treated fairly.
-As described above, the period of study for the current year's Index considers all information as of the last day of June of the previous year (in this case, June 30, 2021).
-Any new legislative changes or policy actions that are effective after that date have no positive or negative impact on scores or rankings.7
+By analyzing economic freedom annually, the Index can include the most recent information as it becomes available country by country.
+Using a data cutoff date ensures that all countries are treated fairly.
+As described above, each year's Index considers all information as of the last day of June of the previous year (in this case, June 30, 2022).
+Any new legislative changes or policy actions that take effect after that date have no positive or negative impact on scores or rankings.6

-DEFINING THE COUNTRY PAGES "QUICK FACTS"
+DEFINING THE COUNTRY PAGES' "QUICK FACTS"

 The "Quick Facts" section of each country page is a statistical profile that includes the country's principal economic and demographic indicators.
-To facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section have been adjusted to reflect purchasing power parity (PPP).
+To facilitate comparisons among countries, the GDP and GDP per capita figures in the "Quick Facts" section are adjusted to reflect purchasing power parity (PPP).
 Caution should be used in interpreting changes in these figures over time because PPP conversion rates are subject to regular revision by the International Monetary Fund and the World Bank.
-In order to provide accurate estimates of annual and five-year GDP growth rates, these figures have been calculated using constant U.S. dollars for the most recent available years.
+To provide accurate estimates of annual and five-year GDP growth rates, these figures have been calculated using constant U.S. dollars for the most recent available years.

 Exact definitions and sources for each category of data reported are as follows:

-Population: 2020 data from World Bank, World Development Indicators database midyear estimates, which count all residents regardless of legal status or citizenship.
-For some countries, other sources include the country's statistical agency and/or central bank.
+Population: 2021 data from World Bank, World Development Indicators database midyear estimates, which count all residents regardless of legal status or citizenship.
+In some cases, other sources include the country's statistical agency and/or central bank.

 GDP: Gross domestic product (total production of goods and services) adjusted to reflect purchasing power parity.
-The primary source is International Monetary Fund, World Economic Outlook database, April 2021.
-The secondary source for GDP data is Economist Intelligence Unit, Data Tool.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2022.
+The secondary source is Economist Intelligence Unit, Data Tool.
 Other sources include a country's statistical agency and/or central bank.

-GDP growth rate: The annual percentage growth rate of real GDP derived from constant currency units.
-Annual percent changes are year-on-year.
-The primary source is International Monetary Fund, World Economic Outlook database, April 2021.
-Secondary sources include Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2021; and a country's statistical agency and/or central bank.
+GDP growth rate: Annual percentage growth rate of real GDP derived from constant currency units.
+Annual percent changes are year-over-year.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2022.
+Secondary sources include Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2022; and a country's statistical agency and/or central bank.